HyagoOliveira/SpriteLegacyAnimation/README.md

 Note that the animation is done by animating the *Index* property inside the SpriteLegacyAnimation or ImageLegacyAnimation components.

+### Utilities

+- DisableAfterAnimationFinish: component which disables the GameObject after the local Animation component finishes to play.
+- Extension function **PlayAndWait**: returns a Coroutine which plays the default (or a given one) animation from an Animation component and waits until it finishes.

 ## Installation

 ### Using the Package Registry Server